Want to make the transition to a climate-friendly home, but not sure where to start? Get Your Electrification Roadmap®

 Here’s some data that can give you a sense — for a test run in Maine (brr, talk about cold winters!), the average cost for different heating systems looked like this:

-It’s worth noting that there are a lot of factors that can change these numbers – think the efficiency of the heat pump you install, fuel and electricity prices in your area, and if you’re in a temperate or cold climate.
-For example, mild climates will definitely have a lower operating cost than super cold ones.
+It’s worth noting that there are a lot of factors that can change these numbers – think the efficiency of the heat pump you install, the fuel and electricity prices in your area, and if you’re in a temperate or cold climate.
+For example, mild climates will definitely have lower operating costs than super cold ones.

 Alongside this, there are other important factors that affect the cost of operating a heat pump, including the size and layout of your home (the bigger, the more expensive) and if you’re taking good care of your heat pump (cleaning your filters, calling for maintenance twice a year).